The Seal of the Confessional: A Priest’s Perspective

 Let the confessor take absolute care not to betray the sinner through word or sign, or in any other way whatsoever.
 In case he needs expert advice he may seek it without, however, in any way indicating the person.
 For we decree that he who presumes to reveal a sin which has been manifested to him in the tribunal of penance is not only to be deposed from the priestly office, but also to be consigned to a closed monastery for perpetual penance.

-Closer to home, The Book of Common Prayer (BCP) 1979, one precursor of the ACNA Book of Common Prayer 2019, contains this instruction regarding the seal of the confessional:
+Closer to home, The Book of Common Prayer of the Anglican Church in North America (BCP 2019) contains this instruction regarding the seal of the confessional:

 The content of a confession is not normally a matter of subsequent discussion.
-The secrecy of a confession is morally absolute for the confessor, and must under no circumstances be broken (BCP 1979, p.
-446).
+The secrecy of a confession is morally binding for the confessor and is not to be broken (BCP 2019, p.
+222).

 Render unto Caesar that which is Caesar’s